mj-will/minipcn/README.md

 # Minicrank

-A minimal implementation of preconditioned Crank-Nicholson MCMC sampling.
+A minimal implementation of preconditioned Crank-Nicolson MCMC sampling.

 ## Installation